crdumoul/brotli-perf-test/README.md

 The Ruby program brotli_test.rb calls brotli-test once for each file under the resources directory, stores the raw results in the file results/raw_results.json, and then processes the data to generate the final results as CSV files in the results folder.
 The CSV files can be imported into a spreadsheet like Google Docs.

+#### Running the test

+Populate the resources directory from the websites listed in sites.txt like this:

+	./download_all_resources.sh

-First compile the brotli-test executable:
+Compile the brotli-test executable:

 	make

-Then run the test:
+Run the test:

 	ruby brotli_test.rb

-The test files are already in the resources directory, however repopulating the resources directory from the websites in the sites.txt list is done like this:

-	./download_all_resources.sh

 #### License